PatrickJS/PatrickJS-starter/README.md

  │       ├──service-worker.js  * ignore this.
 Web App service worker that's not complete yet │       ├──robots.txt         * for search engines to crawl your website │       └──human.txt          * for humans to know who the developers are │
- ├──test/                      * this is our global unit tests and end-to-end tests │
  ├──spec-bundle.js             * ignore this magic that sets up our angular 2 testing environment ├──karma.config.js            * karma config for our unit tests